sambacha/blockly-solidity/README.md

 * `git clone https://github.com/rekmarks/blockly-solidity.git`
 * `python -m SimpleHTTPServer` or `python3 -m http.server`

-Then open http://localhost or http://0.0.0.0:8000 in your favorite web browser.
+Then open http://localhost or http://0.0.0.0:8000 in your web browser and click `blockly-solidity`.

 ## Features